Welcome to PSHCEE

 Key Stage 4 Curriculum

-Year 11 – When they return from work experience they complete a review and a personal statement which contribute to the college application process.
-After Christmas they return to look at issues such as war, terror, marriage, parenthood and learning vital skills in first aid and revision.
+Year 11 – When students return from work experience they complete a review and a personal statement which contribute to the college application process.
+After Christmas they return and learn vital skills in first aid and revision.